Norris Codex™ 245D Documentation Infrastructure

 New documentation fine

-Minnesota now lets DHS fine a provider for missing required documentation components — 20% of the claims paid or up to $5,000, whichever is less, and more for repeat violations.
+Minnesota now lets DHS fine a provider for missing required documentation — 20% of the claims paid or up to $5,000, whichever is less, and up to the greater of the two for repeat violations.

 65%